topalovic/.dot/README.md

 ## Customization

-The setup script will symlink everything that matches `.dot/files/**/dot.*` to your home directory.
+The setup script will symlink everything matching `.dot/files/*` to your home directory.

 To configure git, set up `~/.private/.gitconfig` with your personal
 info: